 If you look at the video below, you’ll see an explanation of key habits that all highly effective people have.
 Points 4,5 and 6 on this video go into more detail on synergising and working with others:

 So what are some of the main points we can take from this article?

 - Effective frequency describes how much exposure to an advert a consumer needs before taking action.

 - Repeated exposure to a marketing message is far more likely to provoke a response than single exposure.

 - Combine traditional marketing and SEO strategies to achieve the best results from ad campaigns.

 - Working with other companies in your niche will benefit you a lot more than seeing everyone as competition.

 - Embrace the digital era now and get found on paid ads, organic listings, social media and in forums / directories

-If you enjoyed this post please feel to share it with your friends, and leave us a comment to let us know what you thought.
+If you enjoyed this post please feel to share it with your friends.
+Also leave us a comment to let us know what you thought.
 Thanks!